8xEngineers/littlefoot/admin/adrs/copy-adrs.md

-# Adding highlight feature to footnote
+# Adding copy feature to footnote

 ## Context and Problem Statement

 We want to offer a feature that allows users to copy contents of footnotes.
 Some of the times footnotes provide a synonym to the word and user gets confused about the meaning of it so this feature would help users to copy and search for meaning of the word.
-The key design decision we need to make here is where to provide the copy button and design it similar to a copy to clipboard button.
+The key design decision we need to make here is where to provide the copy button and how should we design it.

 ## Considered Options

-- Provide copy button
+- Provide a button button saying copy
 - Copy to clipboard button

 ## Pros and Cons of the Options